 is not a repellent but an insecticide.
 It is neurotoxic to the metabolism of insects and arachnids and kills them on contact.
 Permethrin belongs to the family of Pyrethroids, an organic compound derived from the flowers of pyrethrum plants.
 It works well against ticks and is generally harmless for humans if used correctly.

 Unlike DEET and Picaridin, Permethrin is to be applied to surfaces such a clothing, bedding or mosquito screens.
 Bugs that come in contact with those surfaces die.
 You can buy permethrin in spray bottles.
 Many permethrin sprays (Sawyer’s Permethrin Spray) are already pre-mixed to a concentration that you can apply on clothes without any preparation.
 The insect repellent does not harm fabric and is odorless once dried.
 Permethrin binds to the fabric getting rid of the risk of over-exposure to the skin.
 Permethrin is not only used in insecticides but in medication against scabies and lice.
 If not used correctly permethrin can cause mild irritation and burning.

 SO Picaridin Vs DEET Vs Permethrin, what’s best?

 All three repellents serve their purpose well.
 They have been in use by millions for many years.
-If you’re looking for the best tick repellent to apply on the skin, then you need DEET and Picaridin.
-Though DEET has the advantage of lasting longer, picaridin less likely cause’s irritation.
-If you want to be more cautious and avoid absorption of compounds, then permethrin is more suitable.
+If you’re looking for effective tick repellent to apply topically directly onto the skin, then you might resort to products containing DEET or Picaridin.
+Though DEET has the advantage of lasting longer, Picaridin less likely cause’s irritation.
+If you want to be more cautious and avoid absorption of compounds into the skin, then Permethrin is more suitable.
 Permethrin is well suited for applying directly to clothing to kill ticks that get in contact with it.